Email Delivery

 Liquibase changes

-You will need to define a new Liquibase changeset to create the new setting value that the {notificationType}NotificationEventRouteBuilder
+You will need to define a new Liquibase changeset to create the new setting value that the {notificationType}NotificationEventRouteBuilder bean will use.

 Example: